microtrain/bootcamp/10-MySQL/05-MySQLWithPHP.md

 echo $content;
 ```
-In short, we are trustung user input.
+In short, we are trusting user input.
 If I were to replace the $_GET param as follows we will get the same result.
 Why is this terrifying?

 ```php
 <?php